Generic name: ceftriaxone (injection) [ SEF-trye-AX-one ]

 Do not use ceftriaxone in a child without a doctor's advice, and never give more than the child's prescribed dose.
-Ceftriaxone injection can be dangerous when given to a newborn baby with any intravenous medicines that contain calcium, including total parental nutrition (TPN).
-Ceftriaxone should never be used in a premature baby, or in any newborn baby who has jaundice.
+Ceftriaxone injection could be dangerous when given to a newborn baby with any intravenous medicines that contain calcium, including total parental nutrition (TPN).

 If you use other injectable medications, be sure to flush your intravenous catheter between injections of each medication.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Ceftriaxone will not treat a viral infection such as the common cold or flu.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Ceftriaxone will not treat a viral infection such as the flu or a common cold.

-Ceftriaxone can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using this medicine.
+Ceftriaxone can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using ceftriaxone.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose.

 What happens if I overdose?